Frequently Asked Questions

 Tower classes use the Pilates apparatus equipment in a group setting.
 To ensure everyone’s safety, foundational knowledge of the Pilates technique is required.
 That knowledge can be learned through mat classes (at least one session) or through private instruction with a Classical Pilates Instructor.
 If you still have questions about whether tower classes are appropriate for you, please send us an email!

-Our email: email@example.com is monitored daily.
+Please do not hesitate to email us at firstname.lastname@example.org.
 Emails to that address are usually answered within the hour.